rprata/luino/README.md

 # luino
-Luino is a Lua porting for AVR
+Luino is a Lua porting for Arduino